WizardML7/WizardML7/README.md

 # About Me

-I am a fourth year Computing Security major at RIT, specializing in application/software security, red teaming, and penetration testing.
-Continuously expanding my expertise, I am also delving into malware development, reverse engineering, and bug bounty hunting.
+I am a Cybersecurity grad student BS/MS at RIT, specializing in application/software security, red teaming, and penetration testing.
+I am also delving into malware development, reverse engineering, and bug bounty hunting.

 ## Current and Upcoming Projects